- US Online Poker

 Those associations may be a double-edged sword, but Golden Nugget is working to give its online division some independence.

 The company’s iGaming division is in the process of going public by way of a special purpose acquisitions company, Landcadia II.
 Once the deal is complete, Golden Nugget Online Gambling (GNOG) will be listed on the NASDAQ exchange with an estimated initial valuation of $745 million.

 In presenting the deal to investors, GNOG said that it intends to focus on the highest-valued segment of customers.
 Its online casino customers produce more revenue per active month than their land-based counterparts and seven times as much as an online sports bettor.

 GNOG claims its average customer is worth around $7,700 over the course of five years, citing DraftKings’ self-estimated $2,400 as a point of comparison.

-Although there’s still plenty of doubt about the launch timeline for online gambling in Michigan, GNOG says it’s aiming for an early-2021 start.
+Although there’s still plenty of doubt about the launch timeline for online sports betting in Michigan, GNOG says it’s aiming for an early-2021 start.